Metric Monitors

 Select which table or view to monitor, and how to aggregate, filter, and segment the data.
 Instead of selecting a table, users can also define a source using SQL.
 Settings include:

-Select table: pick which table or view to monitor.
+Select table: picks which table or view to monitor.
 Alternatively, users can write custom SQL and monitor the output of the query.

-WHERE clause: apply any additional filters.
+WHERE condition: filters the entire selected table or the output from the custom SQL.
 For example, a specific segment of data you would like to monitor.

-Select fields to segment the data: select up to 2 fields to segment the data by.
+Segment data: select up to 2 fields to segment the data by, or compose one with a SQL expression.
 Common fields to segment by include products, regions, event types, versions, and merchants.
 Read more about segmentation.

 Define alert conditions